isomerpages/mccy-sgpo/_take-action/Partners Portal/Partnerships.md

 <tr>
 <td rowspan="1" colspan="1">
 <p><a href="https://www.caringcommuters.gov.sg" rel="noopener noreferrer nofollow" target="_blank">Caring SG Commuters Movement</a> aims
-to foster a caring community culture in Singapore's public transport system.</p>
+to foster a
+<br>caring community culture in Singapore's public transport system.</p>
 <p></p>
 <p></p>
 </td>
 <td rowspan="1" colspan="1">
 <p><a href="https://www.bagustogether.sg/" rel="noopener noreferrer nofollow" target="_blank">BAGUS Together</a> is
+the first-stop
-the first-stop platform for changemakers and groundups, volunteers and ecosystem partners to provide and gain access to resources, networks and other forms of support to develop their groundup initiatives.</p>
+<br>platform for changemakers and groundups,
+<br>volunteers and ecosystem partners to
+<br>provide and gain access to resources, networks
+<br>and other forms of support to develop their
+<br>groundup initiatives.</p>
 </td>
 </tr>
 </tbody>